 The Hammer Gauntlet Fury Bowling Ball is one of the best performing bowling balls on varying lane conditions.
 However, it performs the best in the medium and heavy oil lane conditions.

 The Carbon Fiber Infused Semtex cover stock offers extraordinary hook potential to the ball.
-Besides, being sturdy, it offers the ball with extremely high durability.
+Additionally, being sturdy, it offers the ball with extremely high durability.
 The 1000 Grit Abralon finish takes care of the reaction down the lane.

 The Gauntlet asymmetric weight block offers a very intense backend mid-lane reaction.
-Besides, it allows the ball to have an angular backend motion at the far end of the lane.
+Additionally, it allows the ball to have an angular backend motion at the far end of the lane.
 With the powerful hitting power of Hammer, the Gauntlet Fury leaves no pin unturned even on the safest of decks.

 |Ideal for medium and heavy oil conditions||Not quite impressive on dry lanes|